 Almost all current acoustic-phonetic speech technology (speech recognition, understanding, alignment and synthesis systems) is based on the concept of speech as a sequence of discrete speech units (phonemes).
-However in practice most realisations of these units are far from discrete - they blend into one another, so that any sharply defined boundaries are arbitrary to some degree.
+However in practice most realisations of these units are far from discrete - they blend into one another, so all boundaries are arbitrary, to a greater or lesser degree.

-In the development of a new speech system, one of the first steps generally involves analysing a large database to identify the locations of individual phonemes or phoneme groups.
+In the development of any new speech system, one of the first steps generally involves analysing a large database to identify the locations of individual phonemes or phoneme groups.
 The database being analysed is often prohibitively large for manual labelling, so an automatic system is required, but the design of such an automatic system is problematic because it is not clear how to assess its performance.

-how to assess its performance.
-The most common method of assessing labelling accuracy is to compare the automatic system's labels with a 'goldstandard' set defined by one or more phoneticians [1, 2], but this is inherently subjective and requires much manual effort.
-To avoid these difficulties, we have developed an objective measure of the quality of the alignment system, that operates without reference to human interpretations.
-This measure responds to inconsistencies (where the time difference between the different systems' labels is unpredictable), and it is not affected by consistent differences between systems (where one system places a particular label earlier or later than another).
+The most common method of assessing labelling accuracy is to compare the automatic system's labels with a 'goldstandard' set defined by one or more phoneticians [1, 2].
+This is not only inherently subjective, but also very 'labour intensive' to produce.
+To avoid these difficulties, an objective measure of the quality of the alignment system is needed, without reference to human decisions.
+The measure developed and presented here quantifies inconsistencies between systems' labels is unpredictable), but is independent of any consistent differences (where one system reliably places a particular label earlier or later than another).